The proposed travel will include both a visit to an institution and attendance at a conference.

 While studying to be a doctor and working part-time as an exercise instructor, I was incredibly mind-blown and frustrated by the lack of understanding and, therefore, prescription of exercise and physical activity in the prevention and treatment of clinical conditions.
 It seemed obvious that if a person presented with cardiovascular risk factors such as cholesterol or high blood pressure, instead of putting them on medications that have side-effects and cost the government money, we could use the money to prescribe them suitable supervised (and eventually unsupervised) exercise.

 Exercise could not only address their current health problems, but even prevent future health problems that may be related (and more serious) such as diabetes and cardiovascular disease, as well as prevent unrelated health problems such as cognitive decline, depression, obesity and more!
-It was something I was really passionate about, so much to my parents delight, I decided to abandon medical school and start a PhD researching clinical exercise science instead.
+It was something I was really passionate about so I decided to abandon medical school and start a PhD researching clinical exercise science instead.

 My ultimate goal is to produce the evidence needed to unequivocally show which types of exercise are safe and beneficial for people with clinical conditions so that they can be prescribed exercise as a substitute or supplement to drug therapies.
 It’s a tall order, because not only do I need to produce the evidence, I think I will need to change a lot of mindsets and do a lot of myth-busting because right now there are a lot of misconceptions about exercising if you have a clinical condition.